kubernetes-sigs/kueue/keps/1284-cluster-queue-stop/README.md

 2. Workload - Once its ClusterQueue `stopPolicy` is set, depending on the value:
 - The Reserving workloads are canceling the reservation.
 - The Admitted workloads get Evicted and the Reserving ones cancel their reservation.
+- New workload is not admitted when cluster queue is inactive

 ### Graduation Criteria